Getting Started with Feature-engine on GitHub¶

 Clone your fork into your local computer.

-Code the feature, the tests and ideally as well, the documentation.
+Code the feature, the tests and update or add the documentation.

 Review the code with one of us, who will guide you to a final submission.